PatrickCenteno/AndroidWeatherFinder/README.md

 Retrieves all weather information from openweathermap.org

-Gets locatation information for Google Places API and Geocoder
+Gets locatation information from Google Places API and Geocoder